What Does a Wedding Planner Do And Why You Need One?

 Perhaps you are organised, capable and used to managing complex projects at work.
 Maybe you have already started a Pinterest board or visited a couple of venues in Surrey, Hampshire, or West Sussex.
 On the surface, wedding planning can look deceptively straightforward.

-So, what does a wedding planner do and why might hiring one be one of the most valuable decisions you make?
+So, what does a wedding planner really do, and why might hiring one be one of the most valuable decisions you make?

 What does a Wedding Planner do before the wedding?